geo-ant/varpro/README.md

 least-squares fitting of a wide class of model functions to data.
 It uses the VarPro algorithm to achieve this, hence the name.

-## Support

-If you like this crate, recommend it to others.
-You can also [buy me a coffee](https://ko-fi.com/geoant) if you feel like it.

 ## Introduction

 This crate implements a powerful algorithm to fit model functions to data,